Aylur/gnim/docs/jsx.md

 Syntactic sugar for creating objects declaratively.

-> [!WARNING]
+> [!WARNING] This is not React
 >
-> This is not React.js This works nothing like React.js and has nothing in
+> This works nothing like React and has nothing in common with React other than
-> common with React.js other than the XML syntax.
+> the XML syntax.

 Consider the following example: